Inchbald Exhibition coming summer 2024

-"Student"is someone who is registered as attending Inchbald school of Design for any educational course and has under gone the enrolment process, whether actively on program at the time and before any formal cessation of studies.
+"Student" is someone who is registered as attending Inchbald School of Design for any educational course and has undergone the enrolment process, whether actively on a program at the time and before any formal cessation of studies.

-'Programme Handbook-a document approved by our Awarding Bodies to contain specific nformation about an individual programme of study, its intended outcomes and the means by which these outcomes are achieved and demonstrated.
+'Programme Handbook-a document approved by our Awarding Bodies to contain specific information about an individual programme of study, its intended outcomes and the means by which these outcomes are achieved and demonstrated.

 'Prospectus'-substantive printed document cataloguing programmes and related information.
 The online prospectus is a digital copy of the approved printed prospectus.